karlseguin/the-little-mongodb-book/en/mongodb.markdown

 ## Few or Many Collections ##
 Given that collections don't enforce any schema, it's entirely possible to build a system using a single collection with a mismatch of documents.
 From what I've seen, most MongoDB systems are laid out similarly to what you'd find in a relational system.
 In other words, if it would be a table in a relational database, it'll likely be a collection in MongoDB (many-to-many join tables being an important exception).

 The conversation gets even more interesting when you consider embedded documents.
 The example that frequently comes up is a blog.
-Should you have a `posts` collection and a `comments` collection, or should each `post` have an array of `comments` embedded within it.
-Setting aside the 16MB document size limit for the time being (all of Hamlet is less than 200KB, just how popular is your blog?), most developers still prefer to separate things out.
+Should you have a `posts` collection and a `comments` collection, or should each `post` have an array of `comments` embedded within it?
+Setting aside the 16MB document size limit for the time being (all of *Hamlet* is less than 200KB, just how popular is your blog?), most developers still prefer to separate things out.
 It's simply cleaner and more explicit.

 There's no hard rule (well, aside from 16MB).
 Play with different approaches and you'll get a sense of what does and does not feel right.